-- Test of details: Evaluated the process and models the Directors used in its assessment, including use of the work of specialists. - Test of details: Evaluated whether the assumptions are realistic and achievable and consistent with the external and/or internal environment and other matters identified in the audit. - Sensitivity analysis: We considered sensitivities over the level of available financial resources indicated by the Partnership's financial forecasts taking account of reasonably possible (but not unrealistic) adverse effects that could arise from these risks individually and collectively; - Test of details: Evaluated management's assessment of the entity's compliance with debt covenants. - Historical comparisons: Considering the historical accuracy of the Partnership's cash flow forecasts and growth rates by assessing the accuracy of previous forecasts made by the Partnership against actual performance; - Our expertise: Consultation with our restructuring specialists to assess the Directors' going concern assessment. - Our sector expertise: Challenged management's plans for future actions, and verified the reliability and relevance of data used including plans to refinance external debt against our own knowledge of the industry. - Assessing transparency: Assessing the reasonableness of the going concern disclosure.
+- Test of deta ils: Evaluate d the proc ess and models the Directors used in their assessment, including use of th ne work of specialists.

+- Test of details: Evaluated whether the assumptions are realistic and achievable and consistent with the external and/or internal environment and other matters identified in the audit. - Sensitivity analysis: We considered sensitivities over the level of available financial resources indicated by the Partnership's financial forecasts taking account of reasonably possible (but not unrealistic) adverse effects that could arise from these risks individually and collectively. - Test of details: Evaluated management's assessment of the entity's compliance with debt covenants. - Historical comparisons: Considering the historical accuracy of the Partnership's cash flow forecasts and growth rates by assessing the accuracy of previous forecasts made by the Partnership against actual performance. - Our expertise: Consultation with our restructuring specialists to assess the Directors' going concern assessment. - Our sector expertise: Challenged management's plans for future profitability actions, and verified the reliability and relevance of data used including plans to refinance external debt against our own knowledge of the industry. - Assessing transparency: Assessing the reasonableness of the going isruption to concern disclosure.